mathsaey/skitter/manual/overview.md

 constitute a stream processing application are distributed at runtime.

 These pages serve as the main documentation for Skitter users.
-They consist of three main parts, which can be accessed in the top of the sidebar.
+They consist of three main parts, which can be accessed from the top of the sidebar.

 * The __manual__: this is the section of the docs you are currently browsing.
   It is a collection of guides which document how to get started with Skitter.